CowTrainer/LeagueStats/README.md

 # LeagueStats
  A store for all my programs related to League of Legends and statistics

- To ensure you have all required libraries to run these programs, run:
+ To ensure you have all required libraries to run these programs, run (while in the LeagueStats directory):
  ```
  pip install -r requirements.txt
  ```